AdamsJohn23/amplifier-behavior-study/README.md

 Reducing the load resistor to 5 kΩ introduces significant damping.
 The resonance peak becomes flattened, phase transition smooths, and oscillation amplitude is greatly reduced.

-Energy stored in the inductor dissipates more quickly through the lower resistance, preventing sustained ringing and limiting peak amplitude.
+Because energy stored in the inductor dissipates quickly through the lower resistance, the system reaches steady-state oscillation rapidly.
+Unlike the lightly damped case, no slow amplitude buildup or decay envelope is observed within the same time frame.

 ![Resonance AC - Heavy Damping](images/resonance_heavy_ac.png)